ASD Atletico Castenaso Van Goof: A.S.C. Atletico Van Goof

 A.S.C.
-Atletico Van Goof was founded in 1997 in Terza Categoria Bologna and in the season 2004–05 was promoted to Eccellenza Emilia-Romagna, but was immediately relegated to Promozione Emilia-Romagna.
+Atletico Van Goof was founded in 1997 as a semi-serious initiative by the creators of the famous football entertainment TV show Quelli che... il Calcio, journalists Fabio Fazio and Marino Bartoletti.
+It started in Terza Categoria Bologna and in the season 2004–05 was promoted to Eccellenza Emilia-Romagna, but was immediately relegated to Promozione Emilia-Romagna.
 In the season 2011–12 it was even relegated to Promozione Emilia-Romagna.

 Colors and badge

 Its colors are red and blue.